 While the pandemic continues to impact the economy, both in the US and abroad, the stock market continues to work its way higher.
-In fact, we are in bull market territory.
 Although many stocks have seen significant losses, including dividend cuts, due to the health crisis, other stocks have been quite bullish since the beginning of the bull market in March 23, 2020.
-To get a sense of which stocks investors tend to favor during this unprecedented health crisis, we looked at the March 23, 2020 to December 4th, 2020 bull market rally and identified the top performing stocks (100% gain or more).
-We also limited the following table to companies with a market cap of over $100 billion since larger companies tend to have better access to resources.
+To get a sense of which stocks investors tend to favor during this unprecedented health crisis, we looked at the March 23, 2020 to August 10, 2021 bull market rally and identified the top performing stocks (150% gain or more).
+We also limited the following table to companies with a market cap of over $200 billion since larger companies tend to have better access to resources.

 Best Bull Market Stocks Table Description: The following table includes and can be sorted on: company name, market cap, dividend yield, intraday stock price, and the intraday stock price percent change.
 This table will be updated as conditions warrant.
 To be notified of significant changes to this Best Bull Market Stocks list, click the bell on the bottom right to receive free Dogs of the Dow Notifications.